-In our office, the doctors provide various types of intervention treatments for all stages of the disease.
+In our office, we provide various types of intervention treatments for all stages of the disease.
 Extremely minor symptoms are typically treated non-surgically with some patient education, a professional quality cleaning and careful attention to follow-up visits.

-For patients with moderate gingivitis through severe periodontitis, this office offers the convenient, comfortable Perio Protect® treatment, which is a method that uses an FDA-cleared medical device that enables dentists, in most cases, to provide effective treatment with:
+For patients with moderate gingivitis through severe periodontitis, our office offers the convenient, comfortable Perio Protect® treatment.

 How It Works

 The trays are made by an FDA-registered laboratory to the exact dimensions of your teeth.
-You will then take them home and add the doctor-prescribed medications (which are usually in a gel form – similar in consistency to toothpaste) and wear them according to the doctor's instructions (for only a few minutes at a time).
-This gel seeps above and below the gum line, modifying the biofilm (the calculus and tartar), which makes brushing and flossing that much more effective.
-The hard calculus and tartar are turned into a soft chalky material that is easily removed by regular brushing and flossing.
-The gel also kills the bacteria, which allows your gums to heal.
+You will then take them home and add the doctor-prescribed medications (which are usually in a gel form - similar in consistency to toothpaste) and wear them according to the doctor's instructions.
+This gel seeps above and below the gum line, killing the bacteria, which allows your gums to heal.